-The order of presentations will be determined at the second class via "from the draw from a hat" and will be posted on Moodle BUT you must be ready to present when called upon.
+The order of presentations will be posted BUT, note that you must be ready to present when called upon.
 Don't count on all students remaining in the course or being present when they are supposed to present.
-While some students may volunteer to present early for the 1^{st} and 2^{nd} project presentation, they tend not to volunteer for the 3^{rd} presentation.
+Also, while some students may volunteer to present early for the 1^{st} and 2^{nd} project presentation, they tend not to volunteer for the 3^{rd} presentation.

 Students will select one specific biological, psychological or social factor suspected of causing unipolar depression and find current literature examining this potential cause from the biopsychosocial perspective.
-Examine if the risk factor you have selected has a biological, psychological, and/or social aspect to it and how other biological, psychological and social factors interact or modify the impact of the potential risk factor you have selected.
-(Note: Make sure the discussion of each modifying factor is focused on how it directly impacts the relationship between the risk factor selected and depression.
-You may not present other stressors as causing depression unless there is a clear focus on how such stressors influence the relationship between the risk factor you selected and depression.
+You might examine if the risk factor you have selected has a biological, psychological, and/or social aspect to it.
+You will examine how other biological, psychological and social factors interact or modify the impact of the potential risk factor you have selected.
+(Note: You must make sure that discussion of each modifying factor is focused on how it directly impacts the relationship between the risk factor selected and depression.
+In particular, you may not present "other stressors" as causing depression unless there is a clear focus on how such stressors influence the relationship between the risk factor you selected and depression.

 You may begin your paper and presentation with material from current textbooks but it is expected you will demonstrate an ability to find very current experimental findings from peer reviewed journals to update this information.
 It is expected that you will find sufficient research to describe a biopychosocial perspective.
-You will not just provide an annotated bibliography (i.e. provide a review of one article after another) but integrate the information from the literature in providing the biopsychosocial perspective.
+It is also expected that you will not just provide an annotated bibliography (i.e. provide a review of one article after another) but integrate the information from the literature in providing the biopsychosocial perspective.
 The goal of this project is for students to demonstrate the ability to:

-- (1) find and integrate appropriate current peer reviewed research pertaining to a potential risk factor for depression.
-(You need sufficient research to present a biopsychosocial perspective.
-In other words does the risk factor have biological, psychological and/or social aspects?, is its relationship to depression moderated by other biological, psychological, and social factors?, and is the relationship between your risk factor bidirectional?); - (2) provide an oral presentation that demonstrates critical thinking in a manner that stimulates interest and discussion; and, - (3) prepare a written paper in APA style.
+- (1) find and use appropriate current peer reviewed research in support of current review material pertaining to a potential risk factor for depression either a biological, psychological or social factor (Note: You need sufficient research to be able to describe a biopsychosocial perspective.
+In other words does the risk factor have biological, psychological and/or social aspects, is it's relationship to depression moderated by other biological, psychological, and social factors, and is the relationship between your risk factor bidirectional); - (2) provide an oral presentation that demonstrates critical thinking in a manner that stimulates interest and discussion; and, - (3) prepare a written paper in APA style.